 Lake Gaston is an impounded portion of the Roanoke River, which downstream meanders through one of the most significant hardwood bottomlands left in America, and flows into the Albemarle Sound, a sound so large it was once known as the Sea of Roanoke.
 In 1665, it was called the Carolina River.

 Back when my great great great great great great great great granddaddy William Drummond, the first governor of North Carolina, convened our first governmental assembly on the banks of Hall's Creek in Pasquotank County.
 No one remembers what came out of that meeting, except for one noteworthy bylaw, which read:

 "MEMBERS SHOULD WEAR SHOES, IF NOT STOCKINGS, DURING THE SESSION, AND THEY MUST NOT THROW THEIR CHICKEN BONES UNDER THE OAK TREE WHERE THE ASSEMBLY IS BEING HELD."

-As the first real governor of Albemarle, Berkeley selected, in October 1664, William Drummond, a sober Scotch gentleman of good repute, who had lived in Virginia since before 1654.
+As the first real governor of Albemarle County, Virginia Governor William Berkeley selected, in October of 1664, William Drummond, a sober Scotch gentleman of good repute, who had lived in Virginia since before 1654.
 Drummond served for three years.

 The creation of an artificial shortage, they hoped, would increase the demand and, in turn, the price of the next years crop.
 Although delayed by an Indian uprising, Drummond managed to persuade his legislative body to pass a law agreeing to such an interruption in the harvest.
 The plan fell through, however, when Lord Baltimore, the Proprietor of Maryland, refused to sanction the agreement.

-Click Here for what little is known about the Executive Council under Gov. William Drummond.
+Click Here for what little is known about the Executive Council under Governor William Drummond.